brycloud/Servetify-Node/README.md

 const query = await Database.query("SELECT * FROM my_table WHERE condition = ?", ["my_value"], true);
 // With the "true" param, the protection will be disabled. if (!query.success) {
+    // Query malformed or invalid synntax
-    // Validation failed or malicious SQL Code detected, manage the error throw new Error("Validation failed")
+    throw new Error("Validation failed")
 }
 console.log(query.details); // Get the query result